-- I find that all of the effects of the proposed project (a) have been analyzed adequately in the CalVTP PEIR, (b) have been avoided or mitigated pursuant to the CalVTP PEIR, and (c) all applicable mitigation measures and Standard Project Requirements identified in the CalVTP PEIR will be implemented.
-The proposed project is therefore WITHIN THE SCOPE of the CalVTP PEIR.
-NO ADDITIONAL CEQA DOCUMENTATION is required. - □ I find that the proposed project will have effects that were not examined in the CalVTP PEIR.
+CalVTP Papplicable PEIR will I all of the effects of the proposed project (EIR, (b) have been avoided or mitigated mitigation measures and Standard Project is implemented.
+The proposed project is EIR.
+NO ADDITIONAL CEQA DOCUME pursuant ect Requi therefore to the CalVTP PEIR, and (c) all rements identified in the CalVTP e WITHIN THE SCOPE of the I find that the proposed project will have effects that were not examined in the CalVTP PEIR.
 These effects are less than significant without any mitigation beyond what is already required pursuant to the CalVTP PEIR.
-A NEGATIVE DECLARATION will be prepared. - ☐ I find that the proposed project will have effects that were not examined in the CalVTP PEIR.
+A NEGATIVE DECLARATION will be prepared.
+I find that the proposed project will have effects that were not examined in the CalVTP PEIR.
 Although these effects might be significant in the absence of additional mitigation beyond what is already required pursuant to the CalVTP PEIR, revisions to the proposed project or additional mitigation measures have been agreed to by the project proponent that would avoid or reduce the effects so that clearly no significant effects would occur.
-A MITIGATED NEGATIVE DECLARATION will be prepared. - □ I find that the proposed project will have environmental effects that were not examined in the CalVTP PEIR.
-Because these effects are or may be significant and cannot be clearly mitigated, an ENVIRONMENTAL IMPACT REPORT will be prepared.
+A MITIGATED NEGATIVE DECLARATION will be prepared.
+CalVTP P the proposed project will have environme EIR.
+Because these effects are or may b ONMENTAL IMPACT REPORT will be p e signific Signa ature: John Melvin Date: 9/1/2023 Printe ed Name: John Melvin Title: Assistant Deputy Director EPARTMENT OF CAL D FIRE PROTECTION Agen су